 Our OH&S Unit produces Hazard Alerts to alert members, employers and others, of safety incidents and trends in the industry.
-They also provide advice on how those hazards can be eliminated or managed.
+They also provide advice on how those hazards can be eliminated or associated risks may be managed.

 Describes the difference between high risk licences issued by an RTO on behalf of WSV and certificates of competency for different types of plant, and the application regarding operator use.

 Elevated work platforms have been driven into open trenches, backfilled trenches, live edges and open penetrations.
 The following information is to assist duty holders to provide a safe workplace under similar conditions, and for operators to be able to perform their work safely.